sonwh98/wgpu-android-desktop-web/README.md

 # wgpu-android-desktop-web
-Drawing a triangle with low level graphics library like WebGPU is surprisingly difficulty.
+Drawing a triangle using low level graphics library like WebGPU is surprisingly difficulty.
 This is an example of how to get started on WebGPU for Android/Desktop/Web so you can quickly bootstrap your own project.